Phil Mickelson's Golf Equipment Through The Years

 2018

-Mickelson has put Callaway’s new Rogue driver in play for the 2018 season.
+Mickelson put Callaway’s new Rogue Sub Zero driver in play for the 2018 season.

 Make sure you follow Golf Monthly on Facebook, Twitter and Instagram